The Cellular Potts Model on Disordered Lattices: Discussion

 \section{Discussion}

 In this section, we provide additional context to our research.
-We have split this into four parts for convenience.
+We have split this into five parts for convenience.
 The first concerns itself with the quality of our phase diagram and the lack of a glassy phase.
 The second makes the connection to experimental observations to further justify the use of the CPM.
-The third provides insight into the efficiency of our algorithm and the challenges in working with an irregular-lattice CPM.
+The third discusses resolving the lattice artifacts present on regular lattices.
+The fourth provides insight into the efficiency of our algorithm and the challenges in working with an irregular-lattice CPM.
 We close with a larger discussion on the use of shape parameters.